iCepa/iCepa/README.md

 - [Homebrew] or MacPorts (optional but no fun without)

-- An iOS device (Simulator *not* working!)
+- An iOS device (Simulator *will not* work, due to lack of support of Network Extensions!)
-- A paid Apple Developer account (The free account is not enough for the Network Exension!)
+- A paid Apple Developer account (The free account is not enough for the Network Extension!)

 ## Prepare signing